 DAY 20: SAIGON – BEN TRE – SAIGON (B/L/-)

 Breakfast at hotel.
 08.00: transfer to Ben Tre.
 Arrive at Ben Tre town at about 10:00 .
 Take a boat trip on Mekong river, sight-seeing local activities on river.
 You will stop on the way to see how people make bricks, salts, coconut workshop.
 Boat will go pass Cai Son and Nhon Thanh creeks to see local families making mats.
 You continue by taking pull cart (xe loi) to pass rice fields and vegetable plains.
 Stop at Mr. Hai Ho ‘s house to learn how to cook local food.
 Enjoy lunch at home in the village.

 In the afternoon, you will take rowing boat along water palm creek back to Ben Tre City to head to Can Tho city.
 Dinner on your own.
 Overnight at hotel in Can Tho.

-Breakfast at hotel.
-Free at your own time until driver meet then transfer to airport for flight home.
+Breakfast at the hotel.
+Free at your own time until driver meets then transfer to airport for the flight home.